CONSPIRACY RATING: 3 (SOME TRUTH)

 This conspiracy claims that the tragic sinking of the world’s largest passenger ship, as it sailed through icy North Atlantic waters in 1912, was not an accident!
 It was deliberately sunk in order to kill wealthy businessmen opposed to the establishment of a central bank in America, the Federal Reserve, which was created one year later in 1913.

-Why would someone sink the largest, most expensive, most famous ship of its day, and kill 1,500 people just to prevent the creation of a bank?
-Wouldn’t there be an easier and less costly way to stop a bank from opening?
+Why would someone sink the largest, most expensive, most famous ship of its day, and kill 1,500 people just to enable the creation of a bank?
+Wouldn’t there be an easier and less costly way to create a central bank?
 After researching the tumultuous history of central banks in the United States, apparently not.
 This long-standing struggle over private, central banking in the U.S. is what lends credence to the Titanic conspiracy.

 The Battle over Central Banking in the USA